meik99/cloud-computing/README.md

 ### Pipeline

 The pipeline folder contains the definition for the pipeline and the two jobs we want to run.
-The file [pipeline.yaml](pipeline/pipeline.yaml) contains the definition for two resources used by the jobs: our GitHub repository and the Docker image of the demo app on Docker Hub.
+The file [pipeline.yaml](pipeline/pipeline.yaml) contains the definition for three resources used by the jobs: our GitHub repository, the Docker image of the demo app on Docker Hub and a webhook-notification.
 The two jobs are testing the demo app, and building and pushing the docker image to Docker Hub.
+In addition, notifications will be sent to a Discord channel on some events (e.g. test failure or docker push was successful).
 The test is triggered on a change in the repository, and the build and push job only runs after a successful test.
 The jobs themselves are found in their respective sub-folders.